Fugitive Stories Community Tellers

 No standup routines or political rants.

 We welcome funny people but require they tell a story, not deliver a stand-up routine.
 Political endorsements or rants are not stories; stories may touch on how political or social activism, beliefs, or the actions of a political candidate affected the storyteller.

 Just not allowed.

 We know that true stories may contain profanity as well as disturbing and/or difficult subject matter, and for the most part, that's OK.
 We will interrupt and curtail stories that encourage or endorse hatred, violence, and/or racism toward any group of people.

 How to prepare.

-- Consult About Our Events to find the theme for each location/date.
+- Consult our Events page to find the theme for each location/date.
 The theme should be reflected in your story.
 Be “creative” and let your mind wander to a memory, lesson learned or an experience too unbelievable to be true.
 Have a question about a story you want to tell?
 Email us.